2024 Study of the U.S. Institutes (SUSIs) for Student Leaders

 OTHER ESSENTIAL PROGRAM INFORMATION

-Program Funding: All participant costs will be covered, including program administration; international and visa travel, travel allowances, domestic travel and ground transportation; book, cultural, mailing, and incidental allowances; and housing and subsistence.
+Program Funding: All participant costs will be covered; international and visa travel, travel allowances, domestic travel and ground transportation; book, cultural, mailing, and incidental allowances; and housing and subsistence.

 English Language Ability: English Language proficiency is required to participate in this program.
 All candidates must be proficient in English so that they can actively participate in the academic program.
 To confirm suitability for the program as well as the required English fluency an American officer at the U.S. Embassy will interview the proposed nominee in English.